 Pictured: New LED lights were installed in Humanities 2 at the Melbourne Campus.

+The new solar system will generate 2.5 Mw of renewable power – the equivalent of 500 household solar systems.
 At the peak of solar efficiency, the panels will supply up to 50% of the campus’ daytime power usage.

 At our Mildura campus, we’ll also be storing the renewable energy generated from our rooftop solar so that it can continue to serve us in the future.